AnotherCraft/ac-docs/modding/modularTools/README.md

   * Some colors of the overlay image are replaced with material specific colours (source palette -> material palette)
   * You can use colours outside of the source palette.
 Those colours will simply not be changed and kept as is.
   * You can use alpha & semi-transparent overlays.
+* All tool parts should be centered in the image.

 ## Tool icon generation
 Tool icon generation is done as follows: